25 celebrity chefs with restaurants in Dubai

 Stay by Yannick Alleno is fine dining at its finest.
-The French chef was awarded three Michelin stars while chef de cuisine at La Meurice restaurant, which he departed in 2013.
+He was the chef de cuisine at La Meurice restaurant which gained was awarded three Michelin stars but departed in 2013.
 His Dubai restaurant at the One&Only on The Palm has been around for more than a decade, and is still regarded as one of the city’s top fine-dining restaurants.
 It’s also one of only two, two Michelin Star restaurants in Dubai.

 Stay by Yannick Alleno, One & Only, Palm Jumeirah, Dubai, Tue to Sun 7pm to 11pm.
 Tel: (04) 440 1030. @stay_dubai

-The long-awaited Dinner by Heston Blumenthal is scheduled to open when The Royal Atlantis begins welcoming guests towards the end of the year.
-Expect contemporary dishes inspired by historic gastronomic recipes dating back to the 1300s, including the iconic ‘Meat Fruit’, which looks like a mandarin but is actually made from chicken liver parfait.
+Dinner by Heston Blumenthal opened at The Royal Atlantis a few months ago and offers contemporary dishes inspired by historic gastronomic recipes dating back to the 1300s, including the iconic ‘Meat Fruit’, which looks like a mandarin but is actually made from chicken liver parfait.

-After leaving Marina Social Dubai earlier this year, British chef Jason Atherton is now opening three new restaurants on the 43rd, 44th, and 45th floor of Dubai Marina’s Grosvenor House.
-The first and main restaurant, City Social Dubai, will showcase the contemporary and innovative cuisine Atherton is renowned for.
+After leaving Marina Social Dubai earlier this year, British chef Jason Atherton has now opened two new restaurants, with a third one coming soon, on the 43rd, 44th, and 45th floor of Dubai Marina’s Grosvenor House.
+The first and main restaurant, City Social Dubai, showcases the contemporary and innovative cuisine Atherton is renowned for.

 Grosvenor House – a Luxury Collection Hotel, Al Emreef St, Dubai Marina, Dubai.
 Tel: (0)4 399 8888. marriott.com